praneethb7/pdf-chat-RAG/DEPLOYMENT.md

 | **Build Command** | `pip install -r requirements.txt` |
 | **Start Command** | `uvicorn app.main:app --host 0.0.0.0 --port $PORT` |
 | **Instance Type** | Free (512 MB RAM) |

+> **Python version:** The repo includes a `.python-version` file at the root pinning Python 3.11.
+Render picks this up automatically.
+The backend has no compiled ML dependencies — BM25 and all other packages install from pure-Python or pre-built wheels.

 ### 1.4 Add Environment Variables